Home

 1928 reunion notice

-Wallace was said to be "ornery."
+Wallace was said to be rather "ornery."
 He was not a church-goer, but once tried to pull a prank on three local women who were headed to Sunday services.
 He hid under a footbridge, and planned to throw some stones onto the bridge to make noise, then run covered with a bedsheet to make them think he was a ghost.
 But just at the key moment, there was a loud mysterious noise, which scared him into ending his plan.
 He then came out of hiding and asked the women if they had heard the noise too.
 One of them replied, "You've been to the devil, now come to church with us."
 But he refused.

 Amanda and Wallace, said a local newspaper, "lived on a small farm near Kingwood for about 50 years," where Wallace labored "farming and working in the timber, and helped to cut much of the virgin timber in the surrounding territory.
 He was a robust man and an expert axman, strictly temperate, a stalwart Republican, always exercising his right to vote."